 Microfluidics Is the Superior Technology

 These methods are generally complex, inefficient and time-consuming.
-However, microfluidics has emerged as a superior technology that gives manufacturers precise control over the lipid hydration process.
+However, Microfluidics has emerged as a superior technology that gives manufacturers precise control over the lipid hydration process.
 Various methods employing this technology have been devised to achieve micro to nanoscale liposomes with admirably tight particle size distributions.
 Of course, uniform particle size distributions are crucial to the success of any drug-manufacturing endeavor, as particle size uniformity within a given dose is a key determinant of predictable, uniform dosing.

-Specifically, continuous-flow microfluidics is emerging as the superior liposome manufacturing technology, especially when nanoparticles are desired.
-As noted in a 2009 article, “The self-assembly in microfluidics can be controlled by varying liquid flow rates, ratios of cross-flows and the composition and concentration of lipids, resulting in tunable sizes, and narrower size distributions.”
+Specifically, continuous-flow Microfluidics is emerging as the superior liposome manufacturing technology, especially when nanoparticles are desired.
+As noted in a 2009 article, “The self-assembly in Microfluidics can be controlled by varying liquid flow rates, ratios of cross-flows and the composition and concentration of lipids, resulting in tunable sizes, and narrower size distributions.”

-Thus, continuous microfluidics provides the ability to carefully control parameters related to the generation of specific liposome characteristics.
+Thus, continuous Microfluidics provides the ability to carefully control parameters related to the generation of specific liposome characteristics.
 Most development processes will focus on successful encapsulation of the compound of interest.
 Optimization of liposomal encapsulation is possible using the right processes and equipment.
-When it comes to optimal equipment, we believe Microfluidics Microfluidizer® microencapsulation technology is second to none.
+When it comes to optimal equipment, we believe Microfluidizer® microencapsulation technology is second to none.

-Microfluidizer® Excels at Microencapsulation and Nanoencapsulation
+Microfluidizer® Technology Excels at Microencapsulation and Nanoencapsulation

 Precise shearing ensures tight particle size distributions and enhanced process efficiency.
 Even better, the Microfluidics family of machines has been designed to facilitate seamless scale-up from lab, to pilot, to full production runs.
 Microfluidizer® technology sets the pharmaceutical industry standard for the successful, efficient achievement of any number of crucial drug development/manufacturing processes, including: nanoemulsions, dispersions, nanoencapsulation and cell disruption.